Yield: 1 quart/1 Liter

 183 F/84 C.

 The stock will be clear because the stock never actually boiled.
-You can also cold shock the sealed bag in iced water until it achieves 70 F/21 C and then refrigerate it.
+If desired, line the colander with wet paper towels and pour the stock through it again–this will remove any albumins left in the stock.
+Cool the stock until it achieves 70 F/21 C and then refrigerate it.
 It’s that simple.
 This stock can be used in place of water in any Lipavi recipe.